Mai Raud-Pähn

-Mai Hinge Raud-Pähn (born 2 November 1920) is an Estonian-Swedish art historian, editor, and journalist.
+Mai Hinge Raud-Pähn (2 November 1920 – 23 April 2024) was an Estonian-Swedish art historian, editor, and journalist.
 She was the editor-in-chief of the Swedish-Estonian magazine Rahvuslik Kontakt from 1987 to 2014.
 Raud-Pähn was honoured with the Order of the White Star from the President of Estonia for her significant contributions to history and art.
-She turned 100 in 2020.